-Detox centers help people https://www.detox.net/treatment-guide/medical/drugs-for-inpatient-detox/safely withdraw from drugs and alcohol in a controlled environment, after which many of them continue with or enter some form of rehab that lasts between a couple of weeks to a couple of months.
-There they receive some combination of individual and group counseling, medication-assisted treatment, and support groups to aid them in their recovery.
+Detox centers help people safely withdraw from drugs and alcohol in a controlled environment, after which many of them continue with or enter some form of rehab that lasts between a couple of weeks to a couple of months.
+There, they may receive some combination of individual and group counseling, medication-assisted treatment, and support groups to aid them in their recovery.

-Many people who complete addiction treatment stop using drugs or alcohol and improve their overall wellbeing.
+Many people who complete addiction treatment are able to stop using drugs or alcohol.
 However, while substance abuse treatment builds an important foundation for obtaining sobriety, it is crucial for you to follow up with aftercare to improve your odds of maintaining long-term recovery.
 Relapse rates for addiction are similar to those of chronic diseases, such as asthma and diabetes—as many as 40-60% of people completing treatment will relapse and require further treatment.2

-Detox is often the first step in substance abuse treatment since quitting specific varieties of drugs can potentially send you into physical and psychological withdrawal, the symptoms of which can be uncomfortable, dangerous, or even fatal, depending on the substance you’re addicted to.
+Detox is often the first step in substance abuse treatment since quitting specific varieties of drugs can potentially send you into physical and psychological withdrawal, the symptoms of which may be uncomfortable, dangerous, or even potentially fatal, depending on the substance you’re addicted to.

 There are many detox centers in the United States, but not all are created equal.
 When looking for a reputable and effective program, make sure it has these components:3,4

 - Qualified and experienced staff: Detox centers should have licensed and trained staff that consists of physicians, nurses, psychiatrists, and other mental health and medical professionals.